 In this article, we will discuss how chest pain, a racing heartbeat, panic attacks, and anxiety may be coming from a cervical spine and neck instability pressing on the vagus nerve.
-It is important to realize that this may only be one possible explanation as to why seemingly healthy individuals, having been checked out by their cardiologist, have cardiovascular type symptoms.
+It is important to realize that this may only be one possible explanation as to why seemingly healthy individuals, having been checked out by their cardiologist, have cardiovascular type symptoms with seemingly no explanation.

 I had an uncontrolled panic attack while driving to work.
 There was no new stress in my life, I was not even thinking “bad thoughts,” in fact I was not particularly thinking about anything.
 All of a sudden I had chest pain, chest heaviness, short of breath and my heart was pounding, I thought I was going to pass out.
 After I calmed down enough to drive again, I went home, laid down and waited for this to subside.

-When searching for a possible cause to this event, this person revealed to us that she worked for a chiropractor and had a lot of cervical manipulation.
-When we did a digital motion x-ray (see below) it showed an incredible amount of upper cervical instability.
-This, we suggested, may be the cause of these and other symptoms she was suffering from including head pressure, history of migraine’s, sensitive to sound, intermittent blurry vision, off-balance sometimes, as well as brain fog.
+When searching for a possible cause to this event, this person revealed to us that she worked for a chiropractor and had a lot of cervical manipulation recently.
+Upon examination in our office with a digital motion x-ray (see below) it showed an incredible amount of upper cervical instability.
+This, we suggested, may be the cause of these and other symptoms she was suffering from including head pressure, history of migraines, sensitive to sound, intermittent blurry vision, off-balance, as well as brain fog.

 A sudden recommendation for anti-anxiety medication – But I don’t think I have anxiety, but what else can it be?